Romblon: Transportation

 Romblon province is connected by a network of national and provincial roads.
 National roads form much of this network, with a total length of 311.046 km.
 Provincial roads, meanwhile, total 239.005 km in length.
 Municipal and barangay roads in far-flung villages and island municipalities are not part of these figures.
 The primary modes of land transportation in the province are jeepneys, passenger motorcycles, minibuses and tricycles that serve inter-municipal movements and linkages.

 Sea transportation is the primary mode of transportation linking Romblon with Luzon and islands in the Visayas.
 Inter-island ferries, RORO, and cargo ships from Manila, the southern Luzon ports of Batangas City, Lucena City in Quezon province, Roxas, Oriental Mindoro, and Roxas City in Capiz province are the primary modes of transportation linking the province to the rest of the country.
 Montenegro Lines, 2GO, and Romblon Shipping Lines all have ferry service from Manila to the main ports of entry of Odiongan and the capital town of Romblon and vice versa.
 From Romblon, Montenegro also serves Magdiwang in Sibuyan, while Romblon Shipping Lines also serves Cajidiocan.
 Pump boats and wooden launches also link the province to the towns of Buenavista, Marinduque and Pinamalayan, Oriental Mindoro.
 These pump boats are also used in going to barangays where there are no existing road networks or between municipalities in the province that do not have existing ferry service.

-Tugdan Airport in Alcantara is the only airport in the province and is less than an hour away from Metro Manila.
-Philippine Airlines, the country's flag carrier, used to fly thrice a week (Sunday, Wednesday and Friday) to the airport via its budget carrier, PAL Express, but has ceased as of 1 September 2016 due to transfer of some of its flights to Clark International Airport in Pampanga.
-As of 2021, only AirSWIFT had flights to the airport, with two flights weekly from Manila.
-At Barangay Azagra, San Fernando in Sibuyan Island, there is also a small airstrip that caters to tourism and general aviation.
+Tugdan Airport in Alcantara is the only airport in the province and is less than an hour away from Metro Manila by plane.
+As of February 2026, it is currently not being served by commercial flights from any domestic airlines but remains operational for private and chartered general aviation.
+The airport used to be served by Philippine flag carrier Philippine Airlines, domestic budget airline Cebu Pacific, and its subsidiary AirSWIFT.